rsksmart/devportal/docs/02-developers/04-quickstart/dynamic-starter-kit.md

   </Step>
 </Steps>
 <br/>
-The **Dynamic Starter Kit for Rootstock** helps developers quickly add Web3 features to a **Next.js** app.
-Using **wagmi** hooks, it makes it easy to connect wallets, view token balances, transfer tokens, and sign messages, all within the app.

-With **Dynamic’s embedded wallet**, users can interact with the app without needing separate wallet apps, which makes onboarding easier.

-This kit supports popular wallets like **MetaMask** and **WalletConnect** for a smooth login experience.
-Preconfigured for the Rootstock Testnet, it lets developers test blockchain features safely without real assets.

-Developers can easily get started by cloning the repository, setting up environment variables, and running the app locally.
+By the end of this guide, you’ve learned how to integrate Web3 features into a **Next.js** app using the **Dynamic Starter Kit for Rootstock**.
+With **wagmi hooks**, you can easily connect wallets, manage token balances, send tokens, and sign messages directly within your application.

+You’ve also seen how **Dynamic’s embedded wallet** simplifies the user experience by eliminating the need for external wallet apps.
+This integration makes Web3 more accessible, especially for newcomers to blockchain.
+With support for popular wallets like **MetaMask** and **WalletConnect**, and preconfiguration for the **Rootstock Testnet**, you now have a secure, user-friendly foundation to build and test your Web3 applications.

 You can view the complete project and code on [Github](https://github.com/rsksmart/rootstock-dynamic).